kylemanna/cleanhawk250/BulkCapacitance.md

 The pads are an industry standard `EIA 7343 metric` size.
 Capacitors installed here **must be ultra low ESR** to have their desired effect.
 I also highly recommend following industry standard techniques for voltage derating capacitors to avoid failure, that is to say, pick a voltage rating of about double the nominal voltage of your batteries.

+Links to findchips.com for a list of distributors:
 * [AVX `TCJY336M025R0060`](http://bit.ly/1RJzCWf)
 * [KEMET `T521V336M025ATE060`](http://bit.ly/1mUuXWo)

+Also consider eBay.com and AliExpress.com for the parts as well.

 ## Installation